 To finish things off, add driftwood and rocks for interest and hiding places.

-Serpae tetras like water that is slightly warm, soft and mildly acidic.
-While they are not hard to keep, serpae tetras don’t enjoy fluctuations in their water conditions.
+While they are not hard to keep, these fish don’t enjoy fluctuations in their water conditions.

-Try and have everything set up, stable and correct before adding these fish.
+Try and have everything set up, stable, and correct before adding them.

 Keep the water between 72–79 °F (22–26 °C).